GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ### Forking the GitHub Repository

-1. Log in to GitHub and locate the [georgelychock-career GitHub Repository](https://github.com/GeorgeLychock/georgelychock-career)
+1. Log in to GitHub and locate the [Project-Management-Dashboard---MS2 GitHub Repository](https://github.com/GeorgeLychock/Project-Management-Dashboard---MS2)
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not top of page) on the far right, locate the "Fork" Button.
+Sign in if needed.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [georgelychock-career GitHub Repository](https://github.com/GeorgeLychock/georgelychock-career)
+1. Log in to GitHub and locate the [Project-Management-Dashboard---MS2 GitHub Repository](https://github.com/GeorgeLychock/Project-Management-Dashboard---MS2)
-2. Under the repository name, click "Clone or download".
+2. On the right of the file listings box, click the "Code" button.
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash
 5. Change the current working directory to the location where you want the cloned directory to be made.